Liu Xiu the Emperor Guangwu of Han — Extraordinary Revenge Emperor on Back of Cattle and His Love Triangle

-After Xiu’s new dynasty was stable and everything was under control, he and Guo had a big fight, after which he removed the queen's crown from her.
+After Liu Xiu’s new dynasty was stable and everything was under control, he removed the queen's crown from Guo Shengtong.

-This time, finally, he gave the queen’s throne to Yin, the love of his life.
+This time, finally, he gave the queen’s throne to Yin (Empress Guanglie), the love of his life.

-Years later, the current crown prince, son of Guo and Xiu, resigned himself as heir; then the first son of Yin and Xiu was nominated as the new crown prince and ascended to the throne.
+Years later, the current crown prince, the first son of Guo, resigned himself as heir; then the first son of Yin Lihua was nominated as the new crown prince.

 This was a famous love triangle that involved a true love and a political alliance.

-Though they all had their discomforts, in the end, they all achieved what they had expected in the beginning, political power, or love and accompany.
+Though they all had their discomforts, in the end, they all achieved what they had expected at the beginning: political power, or love, and accompany.

-Yin Lihua, the love of Liu Xiu's life, was a beautiful, considerate and thoughtful woman, who constantly loved her husband and carefully raised their children.
+Yin Lihua, the love of Liu Xiu's life, was a beautiful, considerate, and virtuous woman, who constantly loved her husband and carefully raised their children.

-After Xiu passed away, she and her sons attained absolute power, they still had a very good relationship with Guo and her sons.
+After Liu Xiu passed away, she and her sons obtained absolute power, they still had a very good relationship with Guo and her sons.

-As for Guo, it was a little bit difficult to define whether she and Xiu were ever in love, or just a pure political alliance, but she still did a good job as a helpful and decent queen.
+As for Guo, it was a little bit difficult to define whether she and Liu Xiu were ever in love or just a purely political alliance.
+But she did do a good job as a helpful and decent queen.

-He saved his nation from chaos and endless wars, glorified his family name, revenged his political enemy, and finally rebuilt his ancestors’ empire.
+He saved his nation from chaos and endless wars, glorified his family name, completed vengeance against his political enemy (usurper Wang Mang), and finally rebuilt his ancestors’ reign.

-His favorite hobby was to discuss literatures or Confucianism with intelligent officials in his palace.
+His favorite hobby was to discuss literature or Confucianism with knowledgeable officials in his palace.

-Under his dominance, the population quadrupled, the productivity increased and prosperity was brought back.
+Under his reign, the population quadrupled, the productivity increased and prosperity was brought back.

-His son and grandson were two excellent emperors as well; their ruling period was a famous, prosperious era in the history of China that civilians live in peace and their kingdom developed and flourished continuously.
+His son and grandson were two excellent emperors as well; their ruling period was a famous, prosperous era in the history of China.

 You Might Also Like: